 But, strange as this might seem, the Conservative party is no longer the party of conservatism; the Labour party, it can be justifiably said, does have these principles at its heart.

 To the question of whether one can be a Conservative and a trade unionist, the answer is of course yes.
 But perhaps in the same way that a turkey can theoretically vote for Christmas.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.